sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Obfuscation for Android
     - R8 - standard optimizer and obfuscator.
 All classes, functions and variables are renamed to short, unreadable names.
 Proguard is alternative free Code obfuscation tool.

-- [Database Query performance analysis (MySQL)][Databases]
-    -  lock time greater than 50% of query time is a problem because MySQL should spend the vast majority of its time doing work, not waiting.
-    - Locks are primarily used for writes (INSERT, UPDATE, DELETE, REPLACE) because rows must be locked before they can be written.
-Response time for writes depends, in part, on lock time
-    - For reads (SELECT), there are nonlocking and locking reads.
-The distinction is easy because there are only two locking reads: SELECT…FOR UPDATE and SELECT…FOR SHARE.
-If not one of those two, the SELECT is nonlocking, which is the normal case.
-    - Locking reads should be avoided, especially SELECT…FOR UPDATE, because they don’t scale, they tend to cause problems, and there is usually a nonlocking solution to achieve the same result
-    - Rows examined is the number of rows that MySQL accessed to find matching rows.
-It indicates the selectivity of the query and the indexes.
-The more selective both are, the less time MySQL wastes examining nonmatching rows.

 ## 2022-feb-21 Mon